umbraco/UmbracoDocs/umbraco-cms/reference/configuration/loggingsettings.md

 By default, all log files are saved to the `umbraco/Logs` directory.
 You can define a custom directory for your log files by using the `Directory` key in the Logging settings.

-The following value will add all log files to a `LogFiles` directory in the root of the file structure: `~/LogFiles`.
+Set the value to `~/LogFiles` to add all log files to a `LogFiles` directory in the root of the file structure.